YOUR NEXT STEPS

 Legally free refers to the status of the birth parents rights.
 For youth listed in the Heart Gallery, parental rights have been terminated by a judge and the child is “free” to be adopted by another family.
 That means the birth parents have no legal rights to the youth.
 Legal Risk refers to situations where there is still a chance the youth can be re-unified with their birth parents or other relative.

 WE WANT TO ADOPT AN INFANT.
 CAN WE DO THAT THROUGH THE HEART GALLERY?

 While approximately 25% of children in out-of-home care are age 3 and under, it is rare that infants and young children will be legally free for adoption.
 The Heart Gallery focuses on children who have been in the system a long time, and who are school aged and older.
-The ACRF Adoption Learning Path is a better option for families wanting to pursue infants and toddlers.
+Private adoption through Alaska Adoption Services is a better option for families wanting to pursue infants and toddlers.